 As an undocumented person in the U.S., the possibility of being deported can be stressful and scary.
-However, with the help of an experienced legal team, you may be able to find a defense that will make it possible to avoid deportation.
+With the help of an experienced immigration legal team, you may be able to find a defense that will make it possible to avoid deportation.
 Today we’ll go over a couple of deportation defenses.

 Defense #1 – Not Removable as Charged